CaNS-World/CaNS-Fizzy/docs/INFO_INPUT.md

 The corresponding BC **values** (dummy for a periodic direction) are set in `bcpsi` for the volume fraction of phase 1 and in `bcnor` for the components of the interface normal.
 For consistency, the components of the interface normal should be periodic when the volume fraction boundary conditions are periodic.

-Note: to conserve mass in the domain, a solid wall boundary requires a homogenous Neumann BC for the volume fraction and a homogeneous Dirichlet BC for the wall-normal component of the interface normal.
-In this case, the BC for the wall-tangential components of the interface normal should be set to homogenous Neumann.
+Note: to conserve mass in the domain, a solid wall boundary requires a homogeneous Neumann BC for the volume fraction and a homogeneous Dirichlet BC for the wall-normal component of the interface normal.
+In this case, the BC for the wall-tangential components of the interface normal should be set to homogeneous Neumann.

 ---